ArdanaCLM/ardana-dev-tools/README.md

     A minimal single node cloud running a reduced number of services, disabling some of the Metering, Monitoring & Logging (MML) stack using a "hack"

+* demo: A 2 node basic cloud

+    A 2 node cloud with no MML stack.
+First node is a single node cloud control plane running only Keystone, Swift, Glance, Cinder, Neutron, Nova, Horizon and Tempest Openstack services, while the second node is a minimally sized compute node.
+    A good starting choice if you don't have a lot of memory.

 * deployerincloud: A 3 node cloud

     Cloud Control Plane (1 node: ha-proxy, Apache, MySQL, RabbitMQ, Keystone, Glance, Horizon, Nova, Neutron ) + 2 Compute Nodes, with deployer on controller node.
 Uses a simplified Swift ring model with EC disabled.